Basis of Presentation, Summary of Significant Accounting Policies and Nature of Operations

 Certain Risks, Uncertainties and Concentrations

-The Company is an early stage company and will need additional funding by way of strategic alliances, government grants, further offerings of equity securities, an offering of debt securities, or a financing through a bank in order to support the remaining research and development activities required to further enhance and complete the development of its fuel products to a commercial stage.
+We are an early stage company and will likely need additional funding by way of strategic alliances, further offerings of equity securities, an offering of debt securities, or a financing through a bank in order to support the remaining research and development activities required to further enhance and complete the development of our fuel products to a commercial stage.
+Currently, we are working on consulting revenue opportunities with the overall goal of increasing our profitability and cash flow.

-The Company participates in a government-regulated industry.
-Our operating results are affected by a wide variety of factors including decreases in the use or public favor of nuclear power, the ability of our technology to safeguard the production of nuclear power, the ability to receive the required approval from the nuclear regulatory commission for utilities to use our fuel and our ability to safeguard our patents and intellectual property from competitors.
-Due to these factors, the Company may experience substantial period-to-period fluctuations in our future operating results.
-Potentially, a loss of a key officer, key management, and other personnel could impair our ability to successfully execute our business strategy, particularly when these individuals have acquired specialized knowledge and skills with respect to nuclear power and our operations.
+We participate in a government-regulated industry.
+Our operating results are affected by a wide variety of factors including decreases in the use or public favor of nuclear power, the ability of our technology to safeguard the production of nuclear power and our ability to safeguard our patents and intellectual property from competitors.
+Due to these factors, we may experience substantial period-to-period fluctuations in our future operating results.
+Potentially, a loss of a key officer, key management and other personnel could impair our ability to successfully execute our business strategy, particularly when these individuals have acquired specialized knowledge and skills with respect to nuclear power and our operations.

-Our future operations and earnings may depend on the results of the Company’s operations outside the United States, including some of its research and development activities.
-There can be no assurance that the Company will be able to successfully continue to conduct such operations, and a failure to do so would have a material adverse effect on the Company’s research and development activities, financial position, results of operations, and cash flows.
-Also, the success of the Company’s operations will be subject to other numerous contingencies, some of which are beyond management’s control.
-These contingencies include general and regional economic conditions, competition, changes in government regulations and support for nuclear power, changes in accounting and taxation standards, inability to achieve overall long-term goals, future impairment charges, and global or regional catastrophic events.
-The Company may be subject to various additional political, economic, and other uncertainties.
+Our future operations and earnings may depend on the results of the Companys operations outside the United States, including some of its research and development activities.
+There can be no assurance that the Company will be able to successfully continue to conduct such operations, and a failure to do so would have a material adverse effect on the Companys research and development activities, financial position, results of operations, and cash flows.
+Also, the success of the Companys operations will be subject to other numerous contingencies, some of which are beyond managements control.
+These contingencies include general and regional economic conditions, competition, changes in regulations, changes in accounting and taxation standards, inability to achieve overall long-term goals, future impairment charges and global or regional catastrophic events.
+Because the Company is dependent on its international operations for almost all its revenue, the Company may be subject to various additional political, economic, and other uncertainties.

-The Company may at times invest its excess cash in savings accounts and US Treasury Bills.
-It classifies all highly liquid investments with stated maturities of three months or less from date of purchase as cash equivalents and all highly liquid investments with stated maturities of greater than three months as marketable securities.
-The Company holds cash balances in excess of the federally insured limits of $250,000.
-It deems this credit risk not to be significant as cash is held by two prominent financial institutions in 2019 and 2018.
-The Company buys and holds short-term US Treasury Bills from Treasury Direct to maturity.
-US Treasury Bills totaled approximately $9.0 million and $10.0 million at December 31, 2019 and 2018, respectively.
-The remaining $9.0 million and $14.6 million at December 31, 2019 and 2018, respectively, are on deposit with one notable financial institution.
-Total cash and cash equivalents held, as reported on the accompanying consolidated balance sheets, totaled approximately $18.0 million and $24.6 million at December 31, 2019 and 2018, respectively.
+We may at times invest our excess cash in money market mutual funds.
+We classify all highly liquid investments with stated maturities of three months or less from date of purchase as cash equivalents and all highly liquid investments with stated maturities of greater than three months as marketable securities.
+We hold cash balances in excess of the federally insured limits of $250,000 with one prominent financial institution.
+We deem this credit risk not to be significant as our cash is held by a major prominent financial institution.
+Total cash and cash equivalents held in checking accounts, as reported on the accompanying consolidated balance sheets, totaled approximately $4.5 million and $3.6 million at December 31, 2017 and 2016, respectively.

 Patents and Legal Costs